muratk3n/thirdwave/en/README.md

 :) Lula comes out swinging.
 Excellent.

-‘Brazil has no government’: Lula tears into Bolsonaro in comeback speech
+"‘Brazil has no government’: Lula tears into Bolsonaro in comeback speech"

 ---